letsdeel/deel-api-java-sdk/docs/ManagersApi.md

 Create a Manager

 Create a new manager for the organization by providing the required user details.
-This endpoint returns the newly created manager&#39;s information.
+This endpoint returns the newly created manager&#39;s information.  **Token scopes**: &#x60;organizations:write&#x60;

 ### Example
 ```java